Rock Of Ages, Which Has Been Playing The Helen Hayes Theatre Since 2009, Will Close On January 18, 2015 After Playing Over 2000 Performances.

-A Runaway Hit with an 80s Jukebox Score
+A Runaway Hit With An 80s Jukebox Score

 This jukebox musical featured a book by Chris D’Arienzo along with a rocking score of 80s hits.
 Unlike other jukebox musicals that focus on one artist (The Four Seasons, Carole King, Abba, Queen, the list goes on), this musical decided to embrace an entire decade (the 80s) and the lifestyle that went with it: head-banging punk style, giant hopes and dreams, and a timeless love story.

-Now Second Stage Can Purchase the Helen Hayes
+Now Second Stage Can Purchase The Helen Hayes

 Several Off-Broadway theatre companies have immortalized their presence in New York City while substantiating a higher profit margin by purchasing and producing in one or more Broadway venues (such as Roundabout and Manhattan Theater Club).

-Second Stage Theatre, which has held a prominent place in the Off-Broadway scene for many years from its central location at West 43rd

-Avenue, announced in 2008 that it planned to purchase the Helen Hayes Theatre, a desire Broadway venue due to its size, atmosphere, and location.
+Second Stage Theatre, which has held a prominent place in the Off-Broadway scene for many years from its central location at West 43rd Street and 8th Avenue, announced in 2008 that it planned to purchase the Helen Hayes Theatre, a desire Broadway venue due to its size, atmosphere, and location.

 Because Rock of Ages held on for so much longer than expected, this transaction was unable to take place.
 However, now that Rock of Ages is finally leaving town, Second Stage will be able to proceed with its plan.

 This will hopefully allow the company to thrive and contribute to the type of fare that manages to bridge the commercial with the quality-driven, an approach that not-for-profit theatre companies can more easily take than can commercial producers.

-The Global Brand of “Rock of Ages” Will Continue
+The Global Brand Of “Rock of Ages” Will Continue